Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Luxury: Hotel des Quinconces Bordeaux Centre

 One of the top places to stay in Bordeaux, this lavish 5-star hotel in the historic district offers comfortable rooms with elegant decor, coffee makers, parking, and an airport shuttle.
-It is located less than 100 meters from the Musee d’Art Contemporain, only steps from the Esplanade des Quinconce and Grand Théâtre de Bordeaux, while Mérignac Airport is 10 kilometers away.
+It is less than 100 meters from the Musee d’Art Contemporain, only steps from the Esplanade des Quinconce and Grand Théâtre de Bordeaux, while Mérignac Airport is 10 kilometers away.

 Activities in Bordeaux that You Don’t Want to Miss